 After completing my Ph.D. thesis, we moved to Waterloo where our son, Kristian, was born.
 I had a post-doc at the University of Waterloo and published a few papers.
 Then we returned to the beauty of Vancouver, where our daughter, Justine, was born.
 Nikolaj arrived after I had taught at Capilano University (then College) for three years, and was ready to join the Canadian coaching team for the International Mathematics Olympiad in Tokyo.
 In June 2005, as a Lyon’s Senior Lecturer in Waterloo Seminar, I brought our whole family back to the University of Waterloo to visit our friends and our church, Mount Zion.

-We enjoy classical music and jazz, subscribe to Friends of Chamber Music, and love God and our church.
+We enjoy classical music and jazz, subscribe to Recital Society, and love God and our church.
 When resting, I enjoy cooking, gardening, singing with Mogens and our children and playing the piano alone or in a chamber music ensemble.

-Kristian is studying biology and environmental science at SFU.
-Justine is studying biomed at McGill University, and Nikolaj is in grade 8 at Burnaby North Secondary School.
+Kristian now has a degree in Environmental Science & Applied Biology from SFU.
+Justine is in her last semester studying Neuroscience, Religion, and Mathematics at McGill University, and Nikolaj is in grade 11 at Burnaby North Secondary School.